-Students become to explain the concept of Kansei in the design field with a value of Kansei quality.
-Moreover, The students can understand and utilize design methods that incorporate Kansei engineering.
+Students can explain the concept of Kansei in the design field with a value of Kansei quality.
+Moreover, the students can understand and utilize design methods that incorporate Kansei engineering.

 Weeks 1-3: Learn an overview of Kansei design based on survey textbooks and case studies.
-Weeks 4-7: Creating an idea and make practical proposals (divided into group work or individual work depending on the situation of COVID-19) 8 weeks: final presentation
+Weeks 4-7: Create an idea and make practical proposals (divided into group work or individual work depending on the situation of COVID-19) 8 -13 weeks: Propose a new design 14-15 weeks: The final presentation and Exhibition (If possible)